 In November 2019, the FASB issued ASU No. 2019-08 "Compensation - Stock Compensation (Topic 718) and Revenue from Contracts with Customers (Topic 606): Codification Improvements - Share-Based Consideration Payable to a Customer."
 ASU No. 2019-08 amends and clarifies ASU No. 2018-07, which we adopted on January 1, 2019, to require that an entity measure and classify share-based payment awards granted to a customer by applying the guidance in Topic 718.
-For entities that have already adopted the amendments in ASU No. 2018-07, the amendments in this ASU are effective for fiscal years beginning after December 15, 2019, and for interim periods within those fiscal years, with early adoption permitted.
-This guidance is applicable to the us in the fiscal year beginning January 1, 2020.
-We are currently evaluating the effects of this pronouncement on our consolidated financial statements.
+For entities that have already adopted the amendments in ASU No. 2018-07, the amendments in this ASU are effective for fiscal years beginning after December 15, 2019, and for interim periods within those fiscal years, with early adopted ASU No. 2019-08 on January 1, 2020, and the adoption did not have any impact on our financial position, results of operations or disclosures.